samiralam/rules-compendium/docs/phb/3-character-classes/monk.md

 * Simple Melee weapons
 * Martial Melee weapons that have the [Light](/sources/dnd/free-rules/equipment#Light) property

-You gain the following benefits while you are unarmed or wielding only Monk weapons and you aren’t wearing armor or wielding a Shield.
+You gain the following benefits while you are unarmed or wielding only Monk weapons and you aren't wearing armor or wielding a Shield.

 ***Bonus Unarmed Strike.*** You can make an [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike) as a Bonus Action.